madeofbubblez/ProfileCreator/README.md

 ---

 ## 🚀 How to Set Up
+1. Download the file from [here.](https://github.com/madeofbubblez/ProfileCreator/blob/main/ProfileCreator.rbxm)
+2. Drag and drop (or right click > Insert > Insert From File) the rbxm file anywhere in roblox studio (ServerScriptService or ReplicatedStorage is recommended)
-1. Make a new Script in `ServerScriptService`.
+3. Make a new Script in `ServerScriptService`.
-2. Name it whatever you want (for organization).
+4. Name it whatever you want (for organization).
-3. Require the ProfileCreator module from the new script.
-4. Add the following code:
+5. Add the following code:

 ```lua
 local ProfileCreator = require(path.to.ProfileCreator)